MarcMeszaros/snapable-api/docs/resources/partner_v1.md

 + Response 204

 # Group Guests
-An *event* typically has many guest.
-Information about guest is used throught Snapable to provide context.
+An *event* typically has many guests.
+Information about guests is used throught Snapable to provide context.
 When a photo is taken, and the guest has opted to provide basic information, this information can be displayed with the photo.
 An example would be to provide the guest name to give them credit for the